DynTylluan/emojis/readme.md

 # Mutant Standard's Cass Version

-On [my website](https://github.com/DynTylluan/owly.fans), the primary set of emojis that I use are ones made by [Mutant Standard](https://mutant.tech) - I like them for the most part, I just wish they would follow Unicode, but they are still good for the most part.
+On [my website](https://github.com/DynTylluan/owly.fans), the primary set of emojis that I use are ones made by [Mutant Standard](https://mutant.tech) - I like them for the most part, I just wish they would follow Unicode, but they are still good for what they are.
 The emojis feature human skin colors, [such as this one](https://github.com/mutantstandard/build/blob/master/inhttps://notabug.org/DynTylluanstars/twemojiput/expressions/hands/hmn/wave%20%5Bhmn%5D.svg), but none of the emojis matched _my_ exact skin tone, so as the original project is open-source, I made my own. _Oh my!_

 I also made other edits, mostly to the colors used on some emojis to better fit my own website.